CasmirO-Source/COVID-19-Sequence-Tracking/README.md

 # About Me
-I developed this Python script as part of my self-study to explore how DNA or RNA sequences (like those from COVID-19) can be analyzed to trace their origins.
-I’m excited about applying these skills in a bioinformatics role to contribute to genomic research!
+I developed this Python script as part of my self-study to explore how DNA or RNA sequences (like those from COVID-19) can be analysed to trace their origins.
+I’m excited about applying these skills in a bioinformatics role to contribute to genomic research.

 # What This Script Does
 This script analyses COVID-19 sequence data to: